adamcharnock/lightbus/docs/alternatives.rst

 Learnings from Nameko
 ~~~~~~~~~~~~~~~~~~~~~

--  **Dependency injection** – I’m not sold on DI in Python.
+-  **Dependency injection** – I’m not sold on `DI`_ in Python.
 I get the impression that it is a
-   rather verbose way of achieving IoC compared to what python supports
+   rather verbose way of achieving `IoC`_ compared to what python supports
    natively as a dynamic language.
 This feature *may* also be more applicable to larger teams.
--  **Shell** – Definitely.
+-  **Shell** – An excellent ideal.
 Perhaps via `bpython`_ ?
 -  **Services** – I'm inclined to define APIs rather than Services.
 Lightbus is
-   aimed at existing apps which need to communicate, not stand-alone services.
+   aimed at existing backend applications which need to communicate, rather than service-oriented architectures.
    This distinction may be as conceptual as it is practical.
 -  **Tooling** – I'd like to enhance the available tooling
 -  **Documentation** – I'd like to offer more detailed documentation, both API and narrative.